 FDA product codes: NIM (stents) and NTE (EPDs).

 Carotid angioplasty with associated stenting and embolic protection may be considered MEDICALLY NECESSARY in patients with:

-- symptoms of focal cerebral ischemia (transient ischemic attack or monocular blindness) in previous 120 days, symptom duration less than 24 hours, or nondisabling stroke; AND
+- Symptoms of focal cerebral ischemia (transient ischemic attack or monocular blindness) in previous 120 days, symptom duration less than 24 hours, or nondisabling stroke.

 Carotid angioplasty with or without associated stenting and embolic protection is considered investigational and/or unproven and therefore NOT MEDICALLY NECESSARY for all other indications, including but not limited to, patients with carotid stenosis who are suitable candidates for CEA and patients with carotid artery dissection.